 Vivien de Gunzburg founded and is the President and Managing Partner of Ceres Infrastructure Asset Management LLC, the manager of Ceres Infrastructure Private Debt Fund.
 Based in the U.S. the infrastructure private debt fund is dedicated to providing and structuring long term financings for the renovation of large core infrastructure assets in the U.S.

-Prior to Ceres, Mr. de Gunzburg established the Findercod group in the UK, Belgium and France and provides advisory services in corporate finance (including financing solutions to corporates such as projects’ long term financing or refinancing), private equity and asset management.
+Prior to Ceres, Mr. de Gunzburg established the Findercod group in the UK, Belgium and France, Findercod provides advisory services in the areas corporate finance (including financing solutions to corporates such as projects’ long term financing or refinancing), private equity and asset management.

 Prior to Findercod, in 2002 Mr. de Gunzburg participated to the creation of a second investment banking start-up: Stephens Financial Group (“SFG”).
 SFG was set up to be the large capitalizations mergers and acquisitions arm of the Stephens Group in New York.
 The Stephens family from Little Rock (AK, US), is one of America’s most successful investing, operating, banking and political families (seeded and did the IPO of Wall Mart, financed President Bill Clinton, General Wesley Clark, etc.).
 While at SFG, Vivien de Gunzburg worked as a Vice President in the M&A advisory practice, serving clients in the industrial, aerospace, homeland security and life sciences areas.
 Mr. de Gunzburg was involved in the Northrop Grumman/TRW $13.4 billion merger and the simultaneous sale of TRW Automotive to The Blackstone Group for $4.7 billion.
 Mr. de Gunzburg was also involved in the origination and analysis of private equity investment opportunities for the Stephens Group.

 A French and Belgian national, Mr. de Gunzburg received a MSc. in financial engineering from E.S.L.S.C.A. and a BA with honors from the Institut Supérieur de Gestion in Paris.
 Mr. de Gunzburg is fluent in French, English and Spanish and has notions of Japanese, Russian and German.
-Vivien is a Young Leader (class French President Emmanuel Macron) and member of the Board of Directors of the French-American Foundation in France, the founder and President of the de Gunzburg Myeloma Research Foundation (DGMRF) in the U.S., a Member of the Executive Committee and Treasurer of French Foundation for the Research on Myeloma and Gammopathy (FFRMG) in France, World ORT Board of Trustees member, Chairman of ORT International Cooperation, Vice-President of ORT Belgium, and a member of the Board of Directors of ORT America and ORT France, Vice President and member of the General Committee of The Travellers club in France.
+Vivien is a Young Leader (class French President Emmanuel Macron) and member of the Board of Directors of the French-American Foundation in France, the founder and President of the de Gunzburg Myeloma Research Foundation (DGMRF) in the U.S., a Member of the Executive Committee and Treasurer of French Foundation for the Research on Myeloma and Gammopathy (FFRMG) in France, World ORT Board of Trustees member, Chairman of ORT International Cooperation, Vice-President of ORT Belgium, and a member of the Board of Directors of ORT France, Member of the Educative Committee of Terra Sancta Museum in Jerusalem, Vice President and member of the General Committee of The Travellers club in France.